 The course is very interactive with some introductory topics from the Professor and a few assignments in which students present papers and discuss conclusions.

-In particular, students prepare two assignments for analysis and discussion on topics of recent research and standards, and another one more on research.
+In particular, students prepare one assignment for analysis and discussion on specific advanced topics or standards, and another one more on research.

 In the first assignment, students present the results of their analysis and lead a discussion on this with rest of students.

 In the second one, students make a small research project led by the Professor (on a specific topic: what is done? what is not solved? ideas to solve it).
 They write a short paper and make a presentation where they answer questions and criticisms from the Professor and the other students.

 Tests on the topics developed by the Professor (T1 and T2).

 An assignment on analysis and discussion (A) and an assignment on research (R).

 (A) Analysis & Discussion of a document or topic.
 Students provide documentation + short presentation and lead class discussion.
 Students not presenting should make questions showing their understanding of the topic.

 (R) Research work.
 Students provide documentation + long presentation + interview (if needed).